Singalt16/ruby-unit-test-examples/README.md

 # Ruby Unit Testing Tutorial #
 This tutorial provides a hands-on exercise for learning how to perform unit testing with the Test::Unit Ruby framework.

-## 1) Install sample file: ##
+## 1) Get a sample file: ##
-To follow along, either download the 'exercise.rb' file, or create your own ruby file with functions that you wish to test.
+To follow along, either download the 'exercise.rb' file, or use your own ruby file with functions that you wish to test.

 ## 2) Set up a test file: ##
 1. Create a new Ruby file for your test(s)